nathaniellahn/CombinatorialOptimalTransport/README.md

 This repository contains the MATLAB code for the Gabow-Tarjan optimal transport algorithm described in: https://arxiv.org/abs/1905.11830
+The code is a joint effort between the authors of that paper.

 ## Requirements
 1. To use this code, download matlab from https://www.mathworks.com/products/matlab.html